SimonJang/s3-query-json/readme.md

 Type: `Boolean`
 Default: `false`

 Flag to indicate if the function returns a Promise with a original readstream.
-This allows custom processing.
+This allows more advanced custom processing.

 ##### [options.delimiter]